mwaskom/seaborn/doc/installing.rst

 `GitHub issue tracker <https://github.com/mwaskom/seaborn/issues>`_.
 To be useful, bug reports must include the following information:

-- A reproducible code example that demonstrates the problem (with code as text)
+- A reproducible code example that demonstrates the problem
-- The output that you are seeing (as a saved image or screenshot)
+- The output that you are seeing (an image of a plot, or the error message)
 - A clear explanation of why you think something is wrong
 - The specific versions of seaborn and matplotlib that you are working with